datingcafe/apache-base/README.md

 # apache-base
-An apache httpd server with mod_jk, mod_rewrite, and mod_headers enabled
+An apache 2.2 httpd server with mod_jk, mod_rewrite, and mod_headers enabled (runs on Debian Wheezy)